 There were no lanes on this Illinois country road.
 The only way to know where you were exactly was to know where you were in relation to the sun and by whose property you passed, and every once in awhile an intersection which criss-crossed the verdant farmland.
 There was no exhaust to cough as the strangers passed by me, only that which I left behind for them to inhale as I passed them.
 It felt embarrassing and for all of my own big city ways, I knew in my heart that I was the primitive one.
 An evolved society leaves no footprints; carbon or otherwise.
 Their boot prints in mud dries long enough to bear witness to hard work, but the next rain washes them away and the growing crops are the legacy of the men's arduous work and the sweat of his brow.

 I raised my hand as the next black buggy approached and nodded the nod that comes with the recognition we should offer when in the presence of strangers.
 It is afterall, a human acknowledgment of soul meeting soul.
-I slowed my car my car out of deep respect.
+I slowed my car out of deep respect.
 Where was I going that I needed to go with so much "horsepower"?
 I was there to witness the peace of Amish country and the lesson was driven home to me.
 As each passing black buggy or open wagon approached me with the steady whir of wooden wheels, I realized that the wave was very specific.
 When the driver raised his hand to me, it was with with the index and middle finger slightly separated from the others on the left hand and the other two fingers slightly curled downwards, the thumb relaxed and pointed upwards.
 And then it hit me, I had seen this before, this was the "hand of benediction," a blessing.
 I have no idea if the strangers realized it, but I was never more keenly aware.

 He raised his hand to me and I was blessed.
 I think I shall never wave the same way again to a passerby.
 I too shall slightly nod my head, recognizing the spirit in me sees the equal spirit of oneness in them, as I raise my hand and extend a blessing.
 I'm not sure how if it will work back home on the 405 Freeway, but for now I will continue to use it on my journey.
 Wherever your journey takes you today, may you know that we are one and our legacy is what we leave behind.
 May we strive to leave a better place than we found yesterday and know that each of us is as spokes of a wheel; we really need each other to get along, and to get along down the road of life, we need each other.